conroywhitney/react-native-todo/README.md

-# react-native-todo
+# React Native Todo App
-First stab at a learning project for creating a react native application
+First stab at a learning project for creating a react native application using redux.
+Don't judge :grin: